Rezakaka/knee-segmentation/README.md

 # Knee-segmentation
-Integration of Swin UNETR and statistical shape modeling for a semi-automated segmentation of the knee and biomechanical modeling of articular cartilage
+Integration of Swin UNETR and statistical shape modeling for a semi-automated segmentation of the knee femur and tibia for biomechanical modeling of articular cartilage

 # YouTube tutorial
 https://www.youtube.com/watch?v=jeRuuHDBgW0&t=175s